mayac1600/project_gadol/README.md

                a heatmap to show correlation between multiple of pairs

        anlysis.py:
            def linear_regression_trial -
                This function performs linear regression to analyze predictors (non-"Mini_Item" columns) against response variables ("Mini_Item" columns) in a dataset.
 It fills missing values with column means, fits OLS models for each response variable, and plots p-values to highlight significant predictors.
 The function returns a dictionary of fitted models for further analysis. def plot_signi -

                 This function visualizes relationships between significant predictors (with p-values ≤ 0.05) and response variables from a regression model.
 For each valid predictor-response pair, it computes the p-value, correlation, regression line, and
                 𝑅2, then creates a scatter plot with a regression line and a detailed legend showing these statistics. def linear_regression_with_sex_interactions -
                This function fits linear regression models with interaction terms for a binary 'sex' variable, analyzing gender-specific effects.
 It processes the dataset by handling missing values, encoding 'sex', and creating interaction terms.
 For each target variable, it fits a model and visualizes interaction p-values in bar plots, highlighting significant predictors.
 The function returns fitted models and the processed dataset.

            def plot_signi_bysex -
                This function visualizes significant interaction terms (_bysex) from regression models, plotting male and female data separately for each state variable.
 It calculates correlations, regression lines, and interaction p-values, displaying scatter plots with regression lines for both genders.
 Titles, labels, and legends highlight the key statistics
 ## 7. USES
-   Just run the main.py file and you will see
+   Just run the main.py file and you will see all data, exploration and analyzes in plots and outputs